appscode/blog/content/post/loki-setup-kubedb/index.md

 ## Setup Loki with Alertmanager

 Loki has a component called `Ruler`.
 Ruler is responsible for continually evaluating a set of configurable queries and performing an action based on that.
-We can setup ruler to send alert to Alertmanager based on pod logs.
+We can set up ruler to send alert to Alertmanager based on pod logs.

-By default loki-disbuted helm chart don't deploy ruler component.
-To deploy ruler component, we have to manually enable it in values file by setting `ruler.enabled` field to `true`.
+By default loki-disbuted helm chart doesn't deploy ruler component.
+To deploy ruler component, we have to manually enable it in the values file by setting the `ruler.enabled` field to `true`.

-Then we have to add alert rules in `ruler.directories` section like below.
+Then we have to add alert rules in the `ruler.directories` section like below.
 Here we have added alert rules based on KubeDB pods failed/error log.

 ```yaml
 ruler: